DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Introduction

 To address this question, we propose Weight-\textbf{D}ecomposed L\textbf{o}w-\textbf{R}ank \textbf{A}daptation with \textbf{N}oise injection (DoRAN), a PEFT approach that simultaneously \textbf{stabilizes optimization} and \textbf{enriches low-rank representations}.
-DoRAN introduces two key components. \textbf{(i) Stabilization via learnable noise:} We augment DoRA’s normalization with a learnable offset in the denominator, which functions as an adaptive regularizer.
-This simple yet powerful modification eliminates singularities at small norms, ensures gradients remain well-conditioned, and allows the model to smoothly interpolate between two regimes: purely directional updates (as in DoRA) and linear scaling (as in LoRA).
-In this way, DoRAN adaptively preserves magnitude information of the gradient signal instead of discarding it entirely like DoRA, as we will reveal in Section \ref{sec: gradient analysis}, leading to more expressive and stable updates. \textbf{(ii) Dynamic generation of low-rank factors:} Instead of directly learning a separate low-rank adapter at each layer, we dynamically generate the adapters through a hypernetwork with a shared backbone and head-specific output heads.
-This coupling encourages cross-layer information sharing, enforces structural consistency across the model, and improves sample efficiency by leveraging shared latent structure.
-This design is motivated by recent studies which demonstrated that hypernetworks enhances generalization and stability by enabling adaptive weight generation conditioned on task representations \cite{ha2017hypernetworks}.
-Besides, this design also provides a richer inductive bias that regularizes the adaptation space and mitigates redundancy across layers.
+DoRAN introduces two components. \textbf{(i) Stabilization and acceleration via learnable noise:} We augment DoRA’s normalization with a learnable offset in the denominator, which functions as an adaptive regularizer.
+This simple yet powerful modification eliminates singularities at small norms, ensures gradients remain well-conditioned, and allows the model to smoothly interpolate between two regimes: purely directional updates (as in DoRA) and linear scaling.
+In this way, DoRAN adaptively preserves magnitude information of the gradient signal instead of discarding it entirely like DoRA, as we will reveal in Section \ref{sec: gradient analysis}.
+We will show in both our theoretical analysis and experimental result that this constant not only lead to more expressive and stable updates, but also substantially enhance the sample efficiency both in theory and practice. \textbf{(ii) Dynamic generation of low-rank factors:} Instead of directly learning a separate low-rank adapter for the query and value porjection matrices, we dynamically generate the adapters through a hypernetwork with a shared backbone between query and value matrices.
+This coupling encourages information sharing between query and value projections, thereby improves sample efficiency by leveraging shared latent structure.
+This parameter coupling design between the query and value projections is motivated by our theoretical analysis in Section \ref{section: theory}, as well as recent studies which demonstrated that hypernetworks enhances generalization and stability by enabling adaptive weight generation conditioned on task representations \cite{ha2017hypernetworks}.